Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 Two people running in the city.

-The purpose of easy runs and recovery runs is to improve your aerobic fitness without overtaxing your cardiovascular, metabolic, and muscular systems.
+The purpose of easy runs and recovery runs is to improve your aerobic capacity and fitness without overtaxing your cardiovascular, metabolic, and muscular systems.

 Your body can make all of the necessary physiological adaptations for increased cardiovascular efficiency and improved aerobic endurance by running at a lower heart rate (those in heart rate Zone 2 rather than Zone 3).